 Keith Siegel, MBA, RRT, CPFT, FAARC – Executive Director

 Executive Director Keith Siegel manages the day-to-day operations of the Coalition under the supervision and guidance of the Board of Directors.
-Keith has nearly 40 years of experience as a respiratory therapist, and has a passion for helping individuals with chronic lung disease.
+Keith has forty years of experience as a respiratory therapist, and has a passion for helping individuals with chronic lung disease.
 In addition to his training as a Registered Respiratory Therapist, Keith has a Master of Business Administration (MBA) degree with a concentration in Healthcare Management from Southern New Hampshire University.
-In 2019, Keith was named a Fellow of the American Association for Respiratory Care (FAARC).
+Keith is a Fellow of the American Association for Respiratory Care (FAARC).

 Patient Organization Members